juftin/homelab/docs/traefik.md

 -   `traefik.enable`
     -   Allows Traefik to interact with this application
--   `traefik.http.routers.jupyter-rtr.rule`
+-   `traefik.http.routers.libreoffice-rtr.rule`
-    -   Creates a router, "jupyter-rtr", that can be accessed @ jupyter.example.com
+    -   Creates a router, "libreoffice-rtr", that can be accessed @ libreoffice.example.com
--   `traefik.http.routers.jupyter-rtr.service`
+-   `traefik.http.routers.libreoffice-rtr.service`
-    -   Attaches a load balancing service, "jupyter-svc",to the router
+    -   Attaches a load balancing service, "libreoffice-svc",to the router
--   `traefik.http.services.jupyter-svc.loadbalancer.server.port`
+-   `traefik.http.services.libreoffice-svc.loadbalancer.server.port`
     -   Instructs the load balancer to operate on port 8888 (the exposed port of the application)
--   `traefik.http.routers.jupyter-rtr.entrypoints`
+-   `traefik.http.routers.libreoffice-rtr.entrypoints`
-    -   Instructs the router to use the "websecure" entrypoint (https://jupyter.example.com)
+    -   Instructs the router to use the "websecure" entrypoint (https://libreoffice.example.com)
--   `traefik.http.routers.jupyter-rtr.middlewares:`
+-   `traefik.http.routers.libreoffice-rtr.middlewares:`
     -   Instructs the router to use the middleware service, `chain-oauth-google@file` which requires Google OAuth for access